DataStories-UniPi/Hermes_PostgreSQL/doc/advanced.md

 ![The TRACLUS approach for calculating the between two directed segments] (traclus.png)
 @image latex traclus.png "The TRACLUS approach for calculating the between two directed segments" width=\textwidth

-The algorithm works on two phases.
-First it partitions the trajectories using the minimum description length principle and then it groups them using a density-based line-segment clustering algorithm.

-An example using the TRACLUS algorithm with Hermes is shown below:
+An example using the TRACLUS`s distances with Hermes is shown below:

 - **projectionPointTraclus:** Takes as an input a PointSP and a SegmentSP and returns a PointSP which is the projection of the input PointSP on the input SegmentSP